Aravinds2511/YeildAggregator/README.md

-Based on your provided `Vault.sol` implementation, here’s an updated and detailed **README** explaining how your project works, incorporating the mechanics of the Vault.

----

-# Yield Aggregator Vault
+# Yield Aggregator

-The **Yield Aggregator Vault** is a robust, modular contract designed to manage and allocate funds to multiple yield farming strategies.
+The **Yield Aggregator ** is a robust, modular contract designed to manage and allocate funds to multiple yield farming strategies.
 It complies with the **ERC-4626 Tokenized Vault Standard**, providing a seamless interface for deposits, withdrawals, and yield generation.
 The vault supports dynamic strategy addition, removal, and reallocation of funds to optimize returns.

 ---